 First and foremost, it helps to build trust in the environment.
 People know they can trust and rely on a self-accountable colleague and, more often than not, they come to them with their problems or requests.
-Also, if taken on by a leader, he or she emits positive reinforcing vibes throughout the group and, in return, receives unfaltering respect and admiration.
+Also, if taken on by a leader, s/he emits positive reinforcing vibes throughout the group and, in return, receives unfaltering respect and admiration.
 Words of these people are steady as a mountain.

 Secondarily, employees who radiate accountability in the workplace better understand how to socialize.
 They take responsibility for their doings, either bad or good, and tend to communicate their feelings more openly to others.
 As a result, they end up establishing healthier and more encouraging social bridges with their subordinates or friends in the office.